 Ruth Schocken Katz

-I am a parent governor and have two daughters at the school, in Year 1 and Year 4.
-I became a governor as it was important for me to support the school, which I love, in whichever way I can.
-Additionally, I wanted to be a role model for my daughters.
+I am a parent governor and have two daughters who were at Fitzjohn's but have now moved on to secondary school.
+I became a governor as it was important for me to support the school that I love in whichever way I can.
+Additionally, I wanted to be a role model for my daughters and take an active role which has an impact on our community.After serving as Vice Chair for a number of years I was honoured to be elected Chair of the Governing Body in October 2021

-I run my own film production company which helps individuals and small companies or organisations tell their stories through film.
-We collaborate with our clients to tell their stories, so that the experience is empowering and creative for all of us.
-The meaningful connections I make with both clients and team members are what I thrive on.
-Joining the governing body, allows me to work as a team member in another capacity which has an impact both on my family and my community.
+As well as coaching, I run my own film production company () which helps individuals and small companies or organisations tell their stories through film.
+Each film we make as a true collaboration with our clients - a journey of discovery - so that the experience is empowering and creative for all of us.
+Joining the governing body, allows me to work as a team member in another capacity that has an impact both on my family and my community.

-I have an MA in Filmmaking from the London Film School and a BA in English Literature and Drama from Queen Mary, University of London.
+I hold a Coach Practitioner accreditation by the EMCC, an MA in Filmmaking from the London Film School and a BA in English Literature and Drama from Queen Mary, University of L Townsend London.

 I have lived locally since 1974.